project-sunbird/project-sunbird.github.io/pages/developer-docs/static_pages_to_cdn.md

 ---
 type: landing
 directory: developer-docs
-title: Migrating Tenant System Static Pages to CDN
+title: Migrate Tenant System Static Pages to CDN
-page_title: Migrating Tenant System Static Pages to CDN
+page_title: Migrate Tenant System Static Pages to CDN
 description: How and Why's about migrating the static pages to CDN
+Keywords: 'migrate, CDN, static pages, tenant system, pages'
 published: true
 allowSearch: false
 ---
 ## Overview
-<This section should include the basics about what are static pages?
+<This section should include the information about:
-where a tenant can find these pages?
+Why do static pages need to be migrated? what are static pages? where a tenant can find these pages?
 In what circumstances should these pages be migrated to CDN?
 What are the benefits of using a CDN?